bluesky/bluesky/docs/tiled.md

 ## Start a Basic Tiled Server

 In this example, we will use embedded databases and simple security designed for a single user.
-(Read on for production-scale databases and multi-user configuration.)
+(Read on for production-scale databases.)

 Install tiled, with the dependencies needed to run a server.